A coupled guiding center-Boris particle pusher for magnetized plasmas in compact-object magnetospheres: Equations of motion and numerical methods for charged particles in electromagnetic fields

 \subsection{Full system of equations in flat spacetime}

 The evolution equations for the particle position, $\vecx$, and 4-velocity, $\vecu$, read

 where $\Gamma=\sqrt{1+u^2/c^2}$ is the Lorentz factor, $c$ is the speed of light, and $q$ and $m$ are the particle charge and mass.
+Note that we refer to $\vecu=(u_1,u_2,u_3)$ as the 4-velocity, for simplicity, although this is in fact only the spatial part of the 4-velocity vector.
 Equations \eqref{eq:dxdt}--\eqref{eq:dudt} are typically approximated with a second-order time discretization, where $\vecx$ and $\vecu$ are staggered in time.
 The solution of equation \eqref{eq:dudt} is usually carried out with a structure-preserving algorithm such as the Boris approach (\citealt{boris1970}), which possesses desirable qualities (e.g.,\ the conservation of phase-space volume).
 Several other strategies have been presented over the years, to address specific numerical requirements (see \citealt{ripperda2018a} and references therein for a comprehensive comparison of particle pushers).
 All approaches are however constrained on the time step, which must be typically kept to a value comparable to the gyro-period $t_C=2\pi m c\Gamma/(|q|B)$.
 This condition may become extremely demanding for strong magnetic fields, as is often the case for compact-object magnetospheres.
-Hereafter, we will refer to equations \eqref{eq:dxdt}--\eqref{eq:dudt} as the "\hyperref[eq:dxdt]{SREOM}" system, for clarity.
+Hereafter, we will refer to equations \eqref{eq:dxdt}--\eqref{eq:dudt} as the "special-relativistic equations of motion" (\hyperref[eq:dxdt]{SREOM}), for clarity.